 - Adjust thermostats: Set your thermostat to your personal comfort zone and when you are away from home, reduce the temperature by 5-8 degrees Fahrenheit.
-For homes with elderly people or children, warmer temperatures are recommended. - ▶ Install a programmable set-back thermostat: This can be a good investment in homes heated and cooled with central forced-air systems.
-Once programmed to match your personal habits, it can help you save on energy costs and improve your overall comfort at home. - ► Change furnace filters regularly, generally once per month during the heating season.
+For homes with elderly people or children, warmer temperatures are recommended. - ► Install a smart thermostat: This can be a good investment in homes heated and cooled with central forced-air systems.
+Smart thermostats can save energy and increase comfort through automatic scheduling, remote control, and energy usage tracking. - ► Change furnace filters regularly, generally once per month during the heating season.
 Furnaces consume less energy if they "breathe" more easily.